amannindra/Datascience_with_Jupyter_Notebook-/README.md

         ```
         jupyter lab
         ```
+    - Alternatively, if you encounter any issues with the above commands or if Jupyter is not recognized as a command, you can start the notebook server with:
+        ```
+        python -m notebook
+        ```
+        or
+        ```
+        python3 -m notebook
+        ```
+        This method ensures that you're explicitly using the Python interpreter to launch Jupyter, which can help avoid path and environment issues.

 3. **Access Jupyter**: Your default web browser should automatically open to the Jupyter dashboard.
 If it doesn't, you can manually open the browser and enter the URL displayed in your terminal (usually `http://localhost:8888/` or similar).

 ## Using Jupyter Notebook